dinhanhthi/chrome-extension-react-starter/README.md

 # (use webpack) build a prod version, package is built to dist-prod/
 yarn build
+# 💡 I've built a script to automatically archive the dist-prod/ folder
+# into a .zip file with the name of the current version
+# For example, prod-packages/v0.0.1.zip
+# You can use this .zip to upload to the Chrome Webstore!

 # (use vite) run playground mode, also in watch mode (no visibale built folder)
 yarn playground